BenaeSan/ElggEtherpad/README.md

 This plugin saves and creates a link for writing group documents online to work collaboratively using etherpad.
+He also provides a new behaviour to wiki pages.
+You can edit collaboraly the page.

 You can use any public etherpad service, if prefere can install one.